harshith2000/JsonRpc4J/README.md

 > A general JSON-RPC 2.0 Wrapper for Java

 ## LICENSE
-JsonRpc4J - A general JSON-RPC 2.0 Wrapper for Java
+JsonRpc4J - A general JSON-RPC 2.0 Wrapper for Java <br>
 Copyright (C) 2020 Elias*

 This program is free software: you can redistribute it and/or modify